ktappdev/cicd-thing/DEPLOYMENT_EXAMPLES.md

 # Deployment Examples

-This document provides real-world examples of how to configure CI/CD Thing for different types of applications.
+This document provides real-world examples of how to configure CICD-Thing using its TOML-based configuration for different types of applications.

 ## Node.js Applications